dashkite/katana/README.md

 *daisho → stack*

-Returns the stack.
+Pushes the entire stack onto the top of the stack.

 #### context

 *daisho → context*

-Returns the context.
+Pushes the context onto the top of the stack.

 #### get